 The following summer, the Ogden Standard Examiner reported in July that the “little runaway lad from Salt Lake” was being held by the Marshal of Corrine, Utah as a witness against hobos charged with committing sodomy on him.
 The tramps themselves were called “youthful villains” and later broke out of the Corrine jail.
 At “last accounts they were still at large.”

-In 1899, a young man complained to Salt Lake City police that he had been robbed of $15 by two tramps near Albany Hotel (the present-day location of Club Sound).
-He said he met the two men who invited him to a vacant lot and they had several drinks together.
+In 1899, a young man complained to Salt Lake City police that he had been robbed of $15 by two tramps near Albany Hotel (more recently the location of the now defunct Club Sound).
+He said he met the two men who invited him to a vacant lot and they had had several drinks.
 “Then life became a blank for a short time, and when he awoke his pockets had been rifled but the two new acquaintances were kind enough to leave a couple or three dollars in his clothes.”

 The next year, three Salt Lake City teenagers, Clarence Turner, Frank Wilson and Robert Danley told police that five tramps had “seized them in the brush near the Ogden River and compelled them to submit to their fiendish purpose.”
 The boys were forcibly taken to the railroad yard near the Southern Pacific Bridge and sodomized by Fred Wilson, Mike McCormick (a former California boxer) and George Power.
-The men were found guilty and given a prison sentence.
+The men were found guilty.